AzraiHasan/TaskVillage/docs/phase_1_status.md

 - Enhanced visual feedback for different task states
 - Developed a complete notification system with filtering and preferences
 - Implemented task assignment with targeted notifications
+- Built a comprehensive analytics dashboard with multiple visualizations

 ## Next Steps
-With Phase 1 completed and Notification UI enhancements implemented, we can now focus on:
+With the Analytics Dashboard completed, we can now focus on:

-1. **Analytics Dashboard**:
-   - Create basic analytics for task completion rates
-   - Implement team productivity metrics
-   - Add visualization for task status distribution

-2. **Mobile Responsiveness**:
+1. **Mobile Responsiveness**:
    - Optimize layout for smaller screens
    - Enhance touch interactions for mobile users
    - Test on various device sizes